Interacting Dirac Materials: Interacting Dirac materials

 \subsection{Coulomb repulsion: Fermions}

-We start with the most popularly studied system: Dirac fermions interacting via a Coulomb repulsion.
-An appropriate physical realization for such a scenario is graphene.
-We witnessed an abundance of both theoretical and experimental investigations in this case, over the past twenty years (see Refs.~\cite{GONZALEZ1994595,PhysRevB.89.235431,RevModPhys.81.109,Elias} for details about graphene).
-Therefore, without including any explicit derivations, we recollect the already established results in this case as (see Ref.~\cite{PhysRevB.89.235431})
+We begin with the most popularly studied system: Dirac fermions interacting via a Coulomb repulsion $V_\vq = e^2/\epsilon_0q$.
+We witnessed an abundance of both theoretical and experimental investigations in this case, over the past twenty years (see e.g. Refs.~\cite{RevModPhys.81.109,GONZALEZ1994595,PhysRevB.89.235431,Elias}).
+Therefore, without including any explicit derivations, we recollect the results in this case as (see Ref.~\cite{RevModPhys.81.109} and at the end of~\ref{sec:AppHFT} for a brief description of the Hartree-Fock calculation leading to the logarithmic divergence)

-where second term in the bracket corresponds to the lowest-order (in the dimensionless coupling constant $\alpha = e^2/\epsilon_0v_D$) self-energy correction to the non-interacting Dirac Hamiltonian (see Eq.~\ref{eq.2}) for the Coulomb interaction $V_\vq = e^2/\epsilon_0q$.
-Here, $\Lambda$ ($\sim 2\pi/a$) is assumed to be the ultraviolet cutoff for the momentum.
-We notice that inspite of a considerable change in the renormalized Dirac velocity as $\delta v_D = e^2/4\pi \epsilon_0 \log (\Lambda/k)$, the overall Dirac structure of the Hamiltonian still preserves its form.
-On the other hand, the logarithmic divergence as $k \to 0$ implies that the Dirac velocity increases in the interacting regime.
+where the second term in the bracket is the first-order self-energy correction to the non-interacting Dirac Hamiltonian. $\alpha = e^2/\epsilon_0 v_D$ is the dimensionless coupling constant and $\Lambda$ ($\sim 2\pi/a$) is an ultraviolet cutoff.
+We notice that the renormalized Dirac velocity diverges as $k \to 0$ implying an increase in the Dirac velocity.

-This divergence of the renormalized Dirac velocity at $\vk =0$, however disappears at a finite temperature $T$ as
+This divergence of the renormalized Dirac velocity at $\vk =0$, however, disappears at a finite temperature $T$ as

 where $k_B$ is the Boltzmann constant.
-The details of this result is provided in Appendix~\ref{sec:AppHFT}.
-Interestingly, earlier theoretical work~\cite{PhysRevB.69.125334} on two-dimensional parabolic electrons predicted a $T^2\log T$ dependence of renormalized quasiparticle mass.
-In contrast, for two dimensional Dirac fermion systems, we find an \textit{apparently unknown} temperature dependence as $\delta v_D \propto \log(T)$.
+The details of this result are provided in~\ref{sec:AppHFT}.
+Such a logarithmic temperature dependence has been previously mentioned in Ref.~\cite{PhysRevLett.99.226803} based on the scaling argument.
+Here, we provide an alternative derivation based on the perturbation theory.
 It is natural to expect that at low temperature, the Dirac velocity should renormalize as